-If you have COVID: do not come on campus, follow the HSE guidance for self-isolation (https://www2.hse.ie/conditions/covid19/) and University guidance (https://www.maynoothuniversity.ie/coronavirus/response).
+If you have COVID: do not come on campus, follow the HSE guidance for self-isolation (https://www2.hse.ie/conditions/covid19/)

 FIRE:

 - On hearing the fire alarm or on discovering a fire, stop what you are doing and raise the alarm. - If you are using a Bunsen, switch it off. - Leave in an orderly manner and close the door behind you.
 Do not use the lift.
 Do not stop to collect your belongings. - Make your way to the nearest assembly point B, C or E (see the map below). - Remain at this location until instructed by security staff to return to the building.